Burner Tip Prices Overview

 Power Plant Burner Tip Price Forecast

-The June 2020 Model in Microsoft Excel below estimates burner tip prices using annual natural gas prices from the October 7, 2019, North American Market Gas-trade (NAMGas) Model Final Common Case forecasts from 2017 to 2055.
-Transportation rates have been updated using the latest rate schedules in the pipeline operators’ filed tariffs.
-Transportation rates for Pacific Gas & Electric, Southern California Gas, and San Diego Gas & Electric have also been updated to account for the "Cap-and-Trade Cost Exemption Credit" and similar CO2 credits, which are identified in their latest rate schedules.
+The September 2021 Model in Microsoft Excel below estimates burner tip prices using monthly natural gas prices from the preliminary July 12, 2021, North American Market Gas-trade (NAMGas) Model Common Case forecasts from 2020 to 2030.
+Interstate transportation rates have been updated using the latest rate schedules in the pipeline operators’ filed tariffs.
+Intrastate transportation rates for Pacific Gas & Electric, Southern California Gas, and San Diego Gas & Electric have also been updated using a California transportation rates model.

 View the 2014 Burner Tip Report and supporting documents, via Internet Archives Wayback Machine.